Peach Butter Cinnamon Rolls

-Add the eggs and milk and mix on low speed until the mixture forms a ball around the hook (about 4 minutes).
-Increase speed to medium and mix until dough is smooth (5 more minutes).
+Add the eggs and milk and mix on low speed until the mixture forms a ball around the hook, about 4 minutes.
+Increase the speed to medium and mix until the dough is very smooth, 5 more minutes.

-Next day, preheat oven to 375°F. Grease a large casserole or 9x13 inch baking dish generously with softened butter.
+The next day, preheat the oven to 375°F. Grease a large casserole or 9 x 13-inch baking dish generously with softened butter.

-Lightly flour your work surface, then turn the dough out onto it.
+Lightly flour the work surface, then turn the dough out onto it.
 Remove the parchment from the dough, and flour the top surface of the dough.
-If the dough feels particularly sticky, you can pat it on parchment paper.
-Use your hands to pat out the dough into a rectangle about 1/2 inch thick.
-If the dough feels soft, refrigerate it to firm before proceeding (5-10 minutes)
+If the dough feels particularly sticky, you can pat it out on parchment paper.
+Use your hands to pat out the dough into a rectangle about 1/2-inch thick (about 10 x 15 inches).
+If the dough feels really soft at this point, refrigerate it to firm it up before proceeding (5 to 10 minutes).

 Brush the top of the rolls with egg wash and bake until they are golden on the surface and the filling is bubbly, about 35 to 40 minutes.